7 Great Tips To Remember When Choosing A Sofa

 1. Measure The Space

-The first thing to do is to measure the space for where your sofa is going.
-Depending on where your sofa is going it’s a good idea to leave some room either side.
-This will be for traffic flow and if you want to add a side table or something like that.
+The first thing to do is to measure the space where your sofa is going.
+Depending on where your sofa is going, it’s a good idea to leave some room on either side.
+This will be for traffic flow, and if you want to add a side table or something like that.

 Use tape to size up the sofa.
-You can tape out the size of a standard size sofa and that will give you a good rule of thumb to see if you can go for larger size.
+You can tape out the size of a standard-sized sofa, and that will give you a good rule of thumb to see if you can go for a larger size.

 Take a photo of the mapped sofa size on the floor and note the dimensions.
 When you’re out shopping, you’ll know what the absolute maximum size is you can go for.

 Check if the sofa comes in one piece.
-If the legs can come off as that will play an important role in and deciding what kind of sofa will fit into the space.
+If the legs can come off, that will play an important role in deciding what kind of sofa will fit into the space.
 Modular sofas are a great option if you’re tight on space.

-So many people think they have found the perfect sofa only to find that when it comes to delivery it doesn’t fit!
-Even worse if it’s custom piece!
+So many people think they have found the perfect sofa, only to find that when it comes to delivery, it doesn’t fit!
+Even worse if it’s a custom piece!

 Draw a quick sketch of your room and write down the measurements for the space.
 It will save you a lot of time and money!